Tutorials

 • Cache HTML pages and assets at Cloudflare's edge, drastically reducing requests to Webflow

-3. Benefits: A well-implemented Cloudflare proxy can reduce Webflow bandwidth usage by 50-90%, as most content is served from Cloudflare's cache instead of repeatedly pulling from Webflow's servers.
+3. Benefits: A well-implemented Cloudflare proxy can in some cases reduce Webflow bandwidth usage by 50-90%, as most content is served from Cloudflare's cache instead of repeatedly pulling from Webflow's servers.
+If you haven't yet connected your domain to Cloudflare, start with our guide to connecting your domain to Webflow through Cloudflare.

 4. Considerations: This approach requires careful configuration to ensure Webflow's Editor, forms, and other dynamic features continue to function properly.
 You'll need to set up special rules to bypass caching for editor sessions and form submissions.